-A more detailed look into complaints concerning taste and decency and social responsibility reveals that 61% of complaints across the two categories were lodged on grounds of general offensive content.
+This year, only a 4% across these two categories, were lodged on grounds of general offensive content.
 Such complaints often differ considerably across the countries due to local sensitivities and cultural narratives.
 However, they all had in common the fact that consumers took issue with the creative execution of the ad and its depiction of actors in ways that offended customs, social or cultural norms, religious practices, or other decency standards.
-Another 20% of complaints referred to non-gender-based discrimination depictions, such as based on religion, ethnicity, age, etc. In 12% of complaints across the two categories, consumers took issue with discrimination on the basis of gender roles, stereotypes, or portrayal of the human body.
-Nineteen percent related to issues inappropriate content for children, in particular of the ad was served to a wide audience that may have included children.
-Finally, 3% related to content that played on the audience's fears or contained violent content, and less than a percent took issue with ads that purportedly exploited incredulity or inexperience.
+11% percent related to issues inappropriate content for children, of the ad was served to a wide audience that may have included children.
+5% related to content that played on the audience's fears or contained violent content, and less than a percent took issue with ads that purportedly exploited incredulity or inexperience.

 It's important to note that not all SROs differentiate between these subcategories.
 We have combined both categories of Social Responsibility and Taste & Decency together as what is considered to be the realm of the former or latter depends on the SROs' rules, itself reflective of local social structures.
 Therefore, the figures presented in this section should be taken as a top line general overview of the situation, noting that each country may have vastly different statistical trends in this area.
 If an SRO does not distinguish between distasteful, offensive, or harmful content, they will not be included in the overview graph below.
-Finally, it's also worthy to keep in mind that each country, region and language will have distinct definitions of what is considered distasteful, offensive, harmful, or discriminatory.
+Finally, it's also worth keeping in mind that each country, region, and language will have distinct definitions of what is considered distasteful, offensive, harmful, or discriminatory.
 As such, these figures serve here only to give an idea of the type of portrayals and depictions that some consumers may find unacceptable in their views - this is not to say that the SROs' jury or complaints committee agreed with their complaint (see p.11 on outcome of complaints).